talarami/PythonBasics/README.md

 # PythonBasics

 ## Description
-This is a repo for basic python projects done by Talarami
+This is a repo for basic Python projects done by talarami.